 Vlog contest

-On February 24th, 20254, there will be technical tours to pilot plant, laboratory in Faculty of Engineering and Agro-industry and around MJU farm.
+On February 24th, 2025, there will be technical tours to pilot plant, packing house, and many laboratories in Faculty of Engineering and Agro-industry and around MJU farm.
 These tours offer students valuable educational experiences.

-The flow activity is as follows:
+Challenge outline is as follows:

 All registered groups must participate in this activity.